American Heart Month: Heart and hearing healthy recipes

 - Red wine

-The antioxidants in red wine have long been connected to heart health in the popular media, although its benefits haven't proven out as well in human studies as in mice.
+The antioxidants in red wine have long been connected to heart health in the popular media, although its benefits haven't proven out as well in human studies as in animal studies.
 We think it couldn't hurt to have a glass, just in case.

 - Dark chocolate